As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 Here we will show you how to survive travel with a baby or toddler.
 So you feel more confident about how to deal with baby or toddler jet lag next time you travel internationally or travel across time zones.

 Use the Table of Contents below to quickly skip to any section of this post.

 Children get over jet lag more easily than adults

-For adults the anxiety of having to deal with jet-lag is often worse than actually going through it.
-Babies, toddlers and children that are well rested can adjust much better and get over jet lag more easily than adults.
+For adults, the anxiety of having to deal with jet lag is often worse than actually going through it.
+Babies, toddlers, and children that are well rested can adjust much better and get over jet lag more easily than adults.
 The reason?
 Youngsters are not carrying the same sleep debt that adults are.
-We neglect our own sleep needs which makes jet lag worse.
-So, well rested children experience less significant effects of jet lag.
+We neglect our own sleep needs which make jet lag worse.
+So, well-rested children experience less significant effects of jet lag.